 Experiment, Document, Personalise

-When it comes to taking psychedelics, I encourage all users to find to experiment and find their own personalised approach.
+When it comes to taking psychedelics, I encourage all users to experiment and find their own personalised approach.
 There is no one-size-fits-all.
 We are all different and different approaches will suit different people.

 I recommend keeping a drug journal or log and trying different methods and taking notes.
 In regards to nausea, you can note how you served your dose, what you ate and when you ate it relative to your dose, and how your experience of nausea was.
 Eventually you will find what works for you and have your own personalised approach.